MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/Start-AzureRmWebAppSlot.md

 ```

 ## DESCRIPTION
-The **Start-AzureRmWebAppSlot** starts a web app slot.
+The **Start-AzureRmWebAppSlot** cmdlet starts a web app slot.

 ## EXAMPLES

 ### Example 1: Start a web app slot
 ```
-Start-AzureRmWebAppSlot -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp" -Slot "Slot001"
+PS C:\> Start-AzureRmWebAppSlot -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp" -Slot "Slot001"
 ```

-This example starts the web app slot named "Slot001" pertaining to the web app named "ContosoWebApp" that belongs to the resource group named "Default-Web-WestUS".
+This command starts the web app slot named "Slot001" pertaining to the web app named "ContosoWebApp" that belongs to the resource group named "Default-Web-WestUS".

 ## PARAMETERS